dfinity/interface-spec/spec/index.md

 For periodic or time-based execution, the WebAssembly module can export a function with name `canister_heartbeat`.
 The heartbeats scheduling algorithm is implementation-defined.

-`canister_heartbeat` is triggered by the IC, and therefore has no arguments, no caller, and cannot reply or reject.
+`canister_heartbeat` is triggered by the IC, and therefore has no arguments and cannot reply or reject.
 Still, the function `canister_heartbeat` can initiate new calls.

 :::note